Wahyt Orazsähedow: International

 In March 2011, he played in the Turkmenistan Olympic team in a match against Indonesia, Wahyt scored a goal.
 In June Orazsahedov played for the Olympic team full match against Syria in Jordan, scored a goal in the 2nd half, equalized his team eventually won the draw (2:2).

-Orazsahedov made his senior national team debut on 11 October 2016, in an friendly match against Kyrgyzstan.
+Orazsahedov made his senior national team debut on 11 October 2016, in a friendly match against Kyrgyzstan.
 He scored his first national team goal against Singapore in Asian Cup 2019 qualification match on 10 October 2017.

 He has been a member of the Turkmenistan national football team since 2016.
 He was included in Turkmenistan's squad for the 2019 AFC Asian Cup in the United Arab Emirates.